shoeper/seafile-docs/changelog/server-changelog.md

 With this upgrade, the fast-cgi mode is no longer supported.
 You need to config Seafile behind Nginx/Apache in WSGI mode.

+The way to run Seahub in another port is also changed.
+You need to modify the configuration file `conf/gunicorn.conf` instead of running `./seahub.sh start <another-port>`.

 Version 6.3 also changed the database table for file comments, if you have used this feature, you need migrate old file comments using the following commends after upgrading to 6.3:

 ```